Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## Transaction with Renova Fácil

-Renova Fácil is a service developed by CIELO together with issuing banks, which aims to increase the conversion rate of recurring credit card sales.
+*Renova Fácil* was developed by CIELO together with issuers.
+It's a service which aims in increasing the conversion rate of recurring credit card sales.

-By identifying expired cards at the time of transaction, the authorization is made with a new card and the new card is returned for storage.
+It identifies expired cards during the transaction and goes through the authorization using a new card, which is then returned for storage.

 To use Renova Fácil, the service must be enabled at CIELO.
-It is not necessary to send any extra information in the authorization request, but the response will have one more node as shown below.
+No extra information must be sent in the authorization request, but the response will have one more node as shown in the example response.

-Participating Banks: Bradesco, Banco do Brasil, Santander, Panamericano, Citibank
+<aside class="notice>Participating Banks: Bradesco, Banco do Brasil, Santander, Panamericano, Citibank.</aside>

 ### Response